 She was right.

-Those words have stuck with my since and I know two things;
+Those words have stuck with me since, and I know two things;

 I know how to rest, not quit.